ashmitha28/pool-simulator/README.md

 The implementation called SimplePoolSimulator that implements the PoolSimulator interface.
 It must have the following characteristics:

 The project will have one constructor SimplePoolSimulator(int width,int height,String type) throws IllegalArgumentException .
-It should initialize the table accordingly, with its lower left corner at
+It should initialize the table accordingly.
- .
 Attempts to pass a non-positive width or height should cause the constructor to throw an IllegalArgumentException .
 Similarly, passing the type as something other than "simple" and "friction" should also cause the constructor to throw an IllegalArgumentException .

 The start method will throw an exception if the ball does not start completely inside the pool table.